Cilappatikaram: In popular culture

-There have been multiple movies based on the story of Silappathikaram and the most famous is the portrayal of Kannagi by actress Kannamba in the 1942 movie Kannagi.
+There have been multiple movies based on the story of Cilappathikaram and the most famous is the portrayal of Kannagi by actress Kannamba in the 1942 movie Kannagi.
 P. U. Chinnappa played the lead as Kovalan.
-The movie faithfully follows the story of Silappathikaram and was a hit when it was released.
-The movie Poompuhar, penned by M. Karunanidhi is also based on Silapathikaram.
-There are multiple dance dramas as well by some of the great exponents of Bharatanatyam in Tamil as most of the verses of Silappathikaram can be set to music.
+The movie faithfully follows the story of Cilappathikaram and was a hit when it was released.
+The movie Poompuhar, penned by M. Karunanidhi is also based on Cilapathikaram.
+There are multiple dance dramas as well by some of the great exponents of Bharatanatyam in Tamil as most of the verses of Cilappathikaram can be set to music.

-Silappatikaram also occupies much of the screen time in the 15th and 16th episodes of the television series Bharat Ek Khoj.
+Cilappatikaram also occupies much of the screen time in the 15th and 16th episodes of the television series Bharat Ek Khoj.
 Pallavi Joshi played the role of Kannagi and Rakesh Dhar played that of Kovalan.